P.O. Box 1268, Raleigh, NC 27602

 Join the Raleigh Engineers Club!

-Annual membership is only $35 per year and the meeting costs are a value with lunch included!
-Our goal is to provide great programs to its members, offer licensed members an opportunity for continuing education credits, and award a semester of tuition to NC State University.
-The scholarship goes to a deserving, graduating Raleigh area high school senior choosing engineering as a career at NC State.
+Annual membership is only $35.
+Our goal is to provide interesting and technically-oriented programs to its members, offer licensed members an opportunity for continuing education credits, and award a semester of tuition to a deserving, graduating Raleigh area high school senior choosing engineering as a career at NC State.
 Membership is available to anyone working in support of the engineering profession.
 You do not have to be an engineer.
-Download an application here and bring it and your payment with you to the next meeting or email the completed application to secretary@raleighengineersclub.org.
+Download an application here and email the completed application to secretary@raleighengineersclub.org.
 We'll get you on the mailing list right away!

 The Raleigh Engineers Club has monthly lunch meetings that cover engineering topics of interest to all types of engineers and people interested in engineering activities regardless of discipline.
 The Raleigh Engineers Club is a NC Board of Registration for Engineers Certified provider of professional development hours (PDH credits) for licensed engineers.
 Eleven meetings are held annually with one set aside for scholarship awards and updates on successes of engineering graduates from NCSU.
 So ten professional development hours are provided each year.
 Note that you do not need to be a licensed engineer or a graduate engineer to be a member!
 View our Constitution and Bylaws !